 HVAC DDC System Design

-This practical course covering Heating, Ventilating and Air Conditioning (HVAC) and Direct Digital Control (DDC) system design provides a simple approach for the design of HVAC DDC systems and enables students to understand and design various types of control solutions.
-The course emphasizes the latest available technology, critical “Do’s and Don’ts”, and accepted rule-of-thumb checks in the design of HVAC controls.
+This practical course provides a simple approach to the design of HVAC direct digital control (DDC) systems and enables students to understand and design various types of control solutions.
+Practical examples and common design methods for each subject will be discussed.
+The course emphasizes critical “Do’s and Don’ts” and accepted rule-of-thumb checks in building automation system design.

-Broken into the following major categories, this course provides a methodical approach to DDC system design: 1) Hybrid Control and DDC; 2) Electric Control and DDC; 3) Control Valves; 4) Control Dampers; 5) Electronic Sensors; 6) Practical Examples including Chilled Water System, Condenser Water, Hot Water System, and Air Handling Unit Control; and 7) HVAC DDC Specifications.
-An optional field trip is included.
+Divided into the following categories, this course provides a methodical approach to DDC system design: 1) Hybrid DDC Control systems; 2) Electric Control and DDC; 3) Control Valves; 4) Control Dampers; 5) Electronic Sensors; 6) Practical Examples including Chilled Water, Condenser Water, Hot Water, and Air Handling systems Control; and 7) HVAC DDC Specifications.

 Course Highlights:

-Required Textbook: “The Fundamentals of HVAC Direct Digital Control, Practical Applications and Design” by Frank Shadpour - Hacienda Blue Publishing - 2022 - Fourth Edition.
+Required Textbook: “The Fundamentals of HVAC Direct Digital Control, Practical Applications and Design” 4th ed.
+2022 by Frank Shadpour.
 Available through Hacienda Blue Publishing.

 Optional Reading: ASHRAE 2016 Handbook - HVAC Systems and Equipment (ISBN-13: 978-1939200273) and 2015 ASHRAE Handbook - HVAC Applications (ISBN-13: 978-1936504930)

-Course Typically Offered: In-class.
+Course Typically Offered: Live-Online.
 Please see course matrix as schedule fluxuates.

 Prerequisite: Students should have a desire to learn concepts in heating, ventilating, and air conditioning (HVAC).